jameswintermute/lab-speed/readme/README.md

 # lab-speed
 A rapid lab setup utility for short‑lived training labs: distribute files to lab hosts and open SSH sessions quickly.
 > Designed for **speed**: get connected and ready in minutes.

 ---

+## What's new in v1.2.0
+- **Parallel provisioning** — all hosts are rsynced simultaneously (was sequential).
+10 hosts now takes ~8s instead of ~50s.
+- **No password prompts** — SSH sessions (option 2) now use the stored credential automatically, consistent with rsync.
+- **Smarter CSV parsing** — column order in `hosts.csv` no longer matters; columns are found by header name.
+- `sshpass` is now a required dependency (it was previously optional).

+---

 ## Fast Start

 ### 1) Get the repo
 ```bash
 git clone https://github.com/jameswintermute/lab-speed
 cd lab-speed